Bruna Abdullah

 Bruna Abdullah is a Brazilian actress working primarily in Bollywood.
 She played the role of Mary in the adult comedy film Grand Masti and Giselle in Punit Malhotra's I Hate Luv Storys (2010).
 She also starred in the 2012 Tamil movie Billa II and in 2014 film Jai Ho as Anne.

 Personal life

 Bruna was born in Guaíba, Brazil to a mother of Syrian descent and a father of German-Italian ancestry.

 She got engaged to her Scottish boyfriend Allan Frase on 25 July 2018.
 They got married in May 2019.
-The couple has a daughter.
+The couple has a daughter, born in September 2019.